MODFLOW-USGS/modflow6/DEVELOPER.md

 ##### `fprettify`

 [`fprettify`](https://github.com/pseewald/fprettify) can be used to format Fortran source code and in combination with the [MODFLOW 6 fprettify configuration](.fprettify.yaml) establishes a contribution standard for properly formatted MODFLOW 6 Fortran source.
 This tool can be used from the command line or integrated with a [VSCode](.vscode/README.md) or Visual Studio development environment.
-See [contribution guidelines](CONTRIBUTING.md) for additional information.
+See [formatting guidelines](#formatting) for additional information.

 ##### `mfpymake`